Unveiling Electron Density Profile in Nearby Galaxies using SDSS MaNGA: Conclusions

-\item For SFGs in the DAP data, both $n_e$(S\,\textsc{ii}) and $n_e$(O\,\textsc{ii}) show a decreasing profile, with the estimates being $74.3\pm13$ and $112\pm13.6$ cm$^{-3}$ in the inner disk (r/R$_e$ $\leq$1.5 ) to $12.1\pm3.1$ and $60.3\pm7.3$ cm$^{-3}$ in the outer disk (r/R$_e$ $>$1.5), respectively.
-Non-SFGs show a non-monotonic profile that could arise due to small sample size.
+\item For SFGs in the DAP and \texttt{Pipe3D} data, $n_e$(S\,\textsc{ii}) show a decreasing profile, with the estimates being $52.87 \pm 8.32$ and $56.13 \pm 8.25$ cm$^{-3}$, respectively, in the inner disk (r/R$_e$ $\leq$1.5 ) to $20.92 \pm 4.2$ and $20.65 \pm 4.71$ cm$^{-3}$, respectively, in the outer disk (r/R$_e$ $>$1.5).
+Whereas in Non-SFGs, inconsistencies are observed among the DAP and \texttt{Pipe3D} $n_e$(S\,\textsc{ii}) profiles.

 \item We have translated $n_{e} \ \rm ({cm}^{-3})$ to electron column densities $N_e ( \ \rm {cm}^{-2})$ by considering a thin disk of thickness 1 kpc beyond the bulge region.
-We noted that the $N_e$ in the $r \sim 20$ kpc of the outer disk region is of the order of $\sim$10$^{22}$ cm$^{-2}$.
+We noted that the $N_e$ in the $r \sim 14$ kpc of the outer disk region is of the order of $\sim$10$^{22}$ cm$^{-2}$.
 If extrapolated, this decreasing trend indicates that it would be much lower in the CGM of these galaxies. \end{enumerate}

 Our electron density estimates at different radii of the galaxies in the MaNGA survey could validate the approximations from past studies and provide valuable observable for the current and future studies of magnetic fields of galaxies in several radio surveys.